Article

 • “We should focus on learning, not action items.”

-I don’t agree with the notion that these two concepts are in conflict.
+I don’t agree with the notion that these two concepts conflict.
 If you define “discussing action items” as surfacing suggestions as they arise contextually during the incident review, you can’t reasonably separate them from the learning process without it feeling forced and unnatural.

 • “Actions don’t make you safer; they lead to more incidents.”

 I don’t follow the logical conclusion here.
 That we should never discuss how to improve systems?
 All systems change over time, and it’s safe to assume most changes are net-positive.
-Obviously the changes we make after an incident aren’t all going to be positive, but if we’re making changes with information that suggests they’ll improve the system, I can’t see a good case for not doing them.
+The changes we make after an incident aren’t all going to be positive, but if we’re making changes with information that suggests they’ll improve the system, I can’t see a good case for not doing them.

 For me, the goal isn’t to avoid actions but to ensure they are carefully considered and balanced against other priorities.
 And to emphasize the importance of the point, “balanced against other priorities” means taking the actions you identify in a review, and carefully weighing them up against everything else on your plate before committing to do them.
-Recency bias can make the most recent thing feel like the most important thing, and it’s an important to be aware of it.
+Recency bias can make the most recent thing feel like the most important thing, and it’s an important thing to be aware of it.

 • “We track action items to make ourselves feel better.”